 In rare cases, I am aware of companies that want to run a Returnship program and put out a very general call for candidates that meet certain criteria.
 The corporate recruiter who evaluates those candidates is looking for (a) a good fit with the organization and (b) someone with the potential to thrive in a role that can be molded to suit their skill set.
 The only company that I know of that filled their Returnship opening this way was able to do so because they had just one opening.
 It would be very difficult to fill multiple roles this way!
 It’s also difficult to apply because you don’t know what they are looking for.

 The Covid-19 pandemic forced many jobs to transition quickly to remote work or work from home (WFH).
 Even now there’s a lot of uncertainty surrounding the date by which many companies will have employees return to the office.
-As they hire new employees, companies are having them WFH either temporarily or on a permanent basis.
+As they hire new employees, many companies are having them WFH either temporarily or on a permanent basis.
 Personally, I think we’ll see quite a bit of flexibility surrounding work arrangements in the future, with many employers offering their people a hybrid model that includes the option to WFH a few days a week and work in the office a few days.

-Returnships that begin in 2021 are likely to start as remote positions.
+Returnships that begin this year are likely to start as remote positions.
 However, this can vary by the company and depends on their corporate WFH policy.
 Some companies are sourcing candidates for their Returnships that live in a specific area or are willing to relocate there at some point in the future when it becomes safe for employees to return to the office.
 If you are interested in a companies’ Returnship program, be sure to find out if the role is either temporarily or permanently remote.

 What to Look For In a Returnship Program